Skip to content

 Top Things To Do in Hamburg: A Hamburger's Guide!

-Being located on the water – the Inner Alster – what makes this a very special place.
-It is also a good starting point to visit the nearby department stores or the famous and traditional Alsterhaus.
+Being located on the water—the Inner Alster—makes it a very special place.
+It is also a good starting point for visiting the nearby department stores or the famous and traditional Alsterhaus.

 If you’re looking for exclusive accessories, designer furniture and luxury fashion, you don’t want to miss Neuer Wall.